bluePlayer/practices/CalculatorJS/README.md

 The application works with all the features but it may still contain bugs or unfinished parts.
 I am planning to write automated JavaScript tests in Jasmine.js or Prototype.js.
 I removed history feature as it will take lot of time to develop.
-Probably in some of the nex releases.
+Probably in some of the next releases.

-Go ahead and test it for me if possible.
+Go ahead and test it for me if possible, at: http://calculator-blueplayer.rhcloud.com/

 Thanks, Vlado.